What is Marketing Automation and How Does It Help Marketers

 Automated email marketing is the process of sending out emails to your prospects and customers automatically.
-This can be done through email schedule, or defined triggers.
+This can be done through an email schedule or defined triggers.

 It sounds simple, right?
 For the most part, it is.
-There are a wide range of email marketing automation services on the web, each with their own pros and cons.
+There is a wide range of email marketing automation services on the web, each with its own pros and cons.

 Triggering emails can be based on your subscribers’ behavior.
-This type of emails is the most common forms of automated emails.
+These types of emails are the most common forms of automated emails.
 Generally, trigger emails include: